Skip to main content

 • Country of origin

-• A valid export reason (business shipments can no longer use "gift")
+• A valid export reason (business shipments can no longer use "GIFT")

 • Accurate item-level declarations, as duties may be calculated per individual item.